Probation Violations Attorney for Hartford, New London, Windham, Tolland County and Central and Eastern Connecticut.

 J. Christopher Llinas is a former Maryland prosecutor who is now practicing as a probation violations lawyer from his office in Hebron, Connecticut.

 In Connecticut, when a person is sentenced following a criminal conviction, the court often imposes a suspended sentence of anything up to and including the maximum penalty for the offense.
-Then the court places them on a period of probation of up to 3 years on the District Court and up to 5 years in the Circuit Court.
+The period of probation depends upon the class and nature of offense for which the person was convicted.

-The court then issues a Probation/Supervision Order imposing certain standard conditions and any number of special conditions with which the person must abide during the term of the probation.
+The court then imposes certain standard conditions and any number of special conditions with which the person must abide during the term of the probation.

 - Report as directed and follow your supervising agent’s lawful instructions.

 - Work and/or attend school regularly as directed and provide verification to your supervising agent.

 - Get permission from your supervising agent before: changing your home address, changing your job, and/or leaving the State of Connecticut

 - Obey all laws.